rtjk/CROSS-PQClean/README.md

 ### No variable-length arrays

-PQClean requires the absence of variable-lenght arrays: use a `#define` placed before the function (instead of a normal variable definition) for the size of the array.
+PQClean requires the absence of variable length arrays: use a `#define` placed before the function (instead of a normal variable definition) for the size of the array.
 This happens in function `CROSS_verify` of `CROSS.c` and function `compute_round_seeds` of `seedtree.c`.

 ### Remove assertions